neomjs/neo/CONTRIBUTING.md

 # neo.mjs Contributing Guide

-I am very excited that you are interested in contributing to neo.mjs.
+We are very excited that you are interested in contributing to neo.mjs.

 No worries, you don't need to be a guru, ninja or rockstar to support the project.